mudtriangle/hhgroups-scraper/README.md

 # Web Scraping Tool for HHGroups Website
 This tool was developed to extract the lyrics from rap songs stored in HHGroups, the largest collection of Rap music in Spanish.
-Written in Python 3.8, using Docker and Scrapy.
+Written in Python 3.8, using Docker, Scrapy, and BeautifulSoup.

 ## Relevance
 There are a few datasets out there that deal with data extracted from this website.
 However, I have found that in my